Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 No one is sure whether they are related to the British breeds (like the Australian Cattle Dog) or a German Shepherd-type dog.
 It doesn’t seem to matter to the dogs, however, as all they want to do is work.

 They do not have many health problems and really only threatened with injuries.
-Most of them are long-lived, and the average lifespan may be 16 to 18!
+Most of them are long-lived, and the average lifespan could be as many as 16 to 18 years!

 The Koolie is not a good pet, though, since he really needs a job to keep active.
 If he does not have something to take care of, he is likely to have behavioral problems due to boredom.